cucapra/pollen/flatgfa-c/README.md

 This will produce a header file in `include/flatgfa.h` (using [cbindgen][]) as well as both static and dynamic libraries in the workspace `target` directory.

 [cbindgen]: https://github.com/mozilla/cbindgen

+## An Example

+See the `example/` directory for a sample C program.
+To use it, first build the library with `cargo build` and then:

+    cd example
+    make test

+The generated header also has lots of detail about how to use the bindings.